aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/shape-effects-and-manipulation-in-slides/applying-bevel-effects-shapes/_index.md

 Before diving into the implementation, ensure you have the following prerequisites in place:

 - Aspose.Slides for .NET: Make sure you have the latest version of Aspose.Slides for .NET installed.
-You can download it from the [official releases page](https://releases.aspose.com/slides/net/).
+You can download it from the [ releases page](https://releases.aspose.com/slides/net/).

 ## Step-by-Step Guide